About The Texas Gulf Coast Chapter

 Our Chapter conducts outreach efforts and share stories of those who suffer from lupus to increase awareness of lupus, bring greater attention to the disease and its devastating impact, and rally public support to join the fight to end lupus.

-Our Chapter advocates on behalf of all people with lupus, their families, and the health professionals who care for them.
+On March 4-5, our Chapter will advocate in Washington D.C., on behalf of all people with lupus, their families, and the health professionals who care for them.
 We educate government officials and industry leaders on the urgent need to expand public and private investment in lupus research, educational programs, and support services.

 From the Chapter President/CEO